wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 #. [*Master*] This step implies the selection of the Wazuh cluster installation type.
 Choose between ``Wazuh single-node cluster``, if having only one Wazuh server, and ``Wazuh multi-node cluster`` in case of having two or more Wazuh servers.

     .. include:: ../../_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

-#. [*All*] The next step is to create the directory ``/etc/elasticsearch/certs``, and then copy the certificate authorities, the certificate and the key there.
-The ``X`` must be replaced according to the defined data in ``instances.yml`` file:

-    .. include:: ../../_templates/installations/elastic/common/elastic-multi-node/deploy_certificates.rst

 #. [*All*] Enable and start the Elasticsearch service: